about uscontact us guides index dealer directory home

 selling a used car

-what's your car worth?
+What's my car worth?

 The right price for your car is a balance between its 'book' value and what will ensure it gets the attention of potential buyers amongst similar cars for sale.